therealozp/class-notes/time series and forecasting/stationarity.md

-we have some requirements on realization (data series) that must be met to work with cycles, primarily that **data must be stable** stability in this case is covariance stationary, or second-order stationary
+we have some requirements on realization (data series) that must be met to work with cycles, primarily that **data must be stable.** in this case, stability means covariance stationary, or second-order stationarity.

 1. mean must be stable over time (1st order)
 $$E(y_{t})=\mu \ \forall t$$
 the mean must be constant, we cannot have $E(y_{t})=\mu_{t}$ where $\mu_{t}\neq \mu_{t-h}$